The renal replacement therapy market was valued at USD 923.4 million in 2019 and is expected to grow with a CAGR of 7.1%.

 Geriatric population is highly susceptible to diabetes and other chronic conditions, further rising the probability of kidney failure.
 As per the World Population Review, about 26.7% of the population in Japan is over the age of 65.
 As per the United Nations, the geriatric population aged above 60 is projected to grow two-fold by 2050 and three-fold by 2100, an increase from 962 million in 2017 to 2.1 billion by 2050 and 3.1 billion by 2100.
 End-stage renal disease has become a leading concern among geriatric patients, further driving the demand for renal replacement therapy.

 Growing prevalence of acute kidney injury is driving the demand for RRT systems.
 As per the article published in the National Center for Biotechnology Information, the incidence of acute kidney injury treated with renal replacement therapy is about 200–300 per million populations per year across the globe.
-Thus, rising incidences of acute kidney injury and other renal diseases drives the segment growth.
+Thus, rising incidences of acute kidney injury and other renal diseases drive the segment growth.

 Technological advancements such as high volume hemofiltration and high permeability hemofiltration provide an impetus to the segment growth.
-Precise renal replacement systems are designed to allow safe and reliable performance of renal replacement therapy procedures.
+Precise renal replacement systems are designed to allow the safe and reliable performance of renal replacement therapy procedures.
 These systems are equipped with a user-friendly interface that enables smooth performance and monitoring.
-The consumables segment, on the other hand, holds the highest market share on account of growing application of hemofilter, fluids, charcoal filters, and other consumables in renal replacement therapy procedures.
+The consumables segment, on the other hand, holds the highest market share on account of the growing application of hemofilter, fluids, charcoal filters, and other consumables in renal replacement therapy procedures.

 The continuous venovenous hemofiltration (CVVH) segment held the largest market share in 2018 on account of increasing incidences of fluid overload cases in acute kidney injury patients.
 As per the article published in the Elsevier journal, congestive heart failure accounts for approximately 5% of all-cause mortality in dialysis patients.
 CVVH, when integrated with RRT, results in complete removal and replacement of solutes and fluids within the blood and combines principles of diffusion and convection, which is hemofiltration and hemodialysis.